 I promise never to tell you when to laugh, where to look or how to react.
 That is not the memory you want when you look at your images.
-During our time together, focus less on me and the camera and more on all the things you love about your partner.
-What draws you closer?
+During our time together, focus less on me and the camera and draw your attention on all the things you love about your partner.

+Think about what brings you both closer?
 What amazing memories do you both have?
-What exciting adventures are on the horizon?
 What does your partner do to make you laugh?
-Focus on these things and I promise you will absolutely love the experience and the results...
+What exciting adventures await on the horizon?
+Focus on these things and I promise you will absolutely love the experience and the results.